We often mention cannabis keyword difficulty.

 - Are you able to reach top positions in Google with that keyword?

-In other words, keyword that can bring you a lot of traffic will be very hard to rank for and vice versa.
+In other words, a keyword that can bring you a lot of traffic will be tough to rank for and vice versa.

 Then, it seems that keyword research is pointless?

-In fact, the number of keywords exceeds the number of phrases used in normal language given that it includes a lot of typos, misspelling and poorly defined queries.
+In fact, the number of keywords exceeds the number of terms used in everyday language, given that it includes a lot of typos, misspelling, and poorly defined queries.

-You will start using a keyword in one of these two cases:
+You’llYou’ll start using a keyword in one of these two cases:

-In fact, if you are constantly able to pick wining keywords, your traffic can only go up.
+In fact, if you are constantly able to pick winning keywords, your traffic can only go up.

 Do not forget that keyword research is just a small part of optimization.
-Content which you create still needs to be promoted, linked to by the bloggers and shared by your audience.
+Content that you create still needs to be promoted, linked to by the bloggers, and shared by your audience.

 - The amount of referring domains pointing to each of the top 10 results in Google

-- Moz Domain Authority of the top 10 competitors (you can also use some alternative authority metric such as Majestic’s TrustFlow or Ahrefs’ Domain Rank)
+- Moz Domain Authority of the top 10 competitors (you can also use some alternative authority metric such as Majestic’sMajestic’s TrustFlow or Ahrefs’Ahrefs’ Domain Rank)

 - The quality of the content published on each of the top 10 results (quality, length, on-page SEO factors, etc.)

-If you wish to learn how hard it would be to compete for a keyword, you can do it by checking websites ranking on the first two pages.
+If you wish to learn how hard it would be to compete for a keyword, you can check the websites ranking on the first two pages.

-Another good way to tell if a keyword is easy to rank for is the number of YouTube videos, Yahoo! answers and Quora posts in top 10 results.
+Another good way to tell if a keyword is easy to rank for is the number of YouTube videos, Yahoo!
+Answers, and Quora posts in the top 10 results.

 How does this work?

-In a nutshell, whenever a person types in a keyword into Google search bar, he is actually trying to find an answer to a question.
+In a nutshell, whenever a person types in a keyword into the Google search bar, he is actually trying to find an answer to a question.

 Occasionally (whether due to a strange question or lack of websites covering the topic), most of the answers will be provided by websites such as Yahoo! and Quora.

 Impact of links

-Let’s say you wish to rank among the top five results for a particular keyword.
+Let’sLet’s say you wish to rank among the top five results for a particular keyword.

-But, these are more of global factors than anything else.
+But, these are more global factors than anything else.
 The fact that there are hundreds of websites ranking for a particular keyword doesn’t tell much.